hpgavin/HPGdaac/README.md

 After executing the command line ...
 ```
-HPGdaac <test configuration filename> <measured data filename>
+HPGdaac <test configuration filename> <digitized data filename>
 ```
 ... **HPGdaac** configures the internal parameters of the HPADDA analog-to-digital converter, opens a window for plotting the data in real time, and asks if the user is ready.
 Pressing "[enter]" or "Y [enter]" initiates the test.
-Digitized data is displayed to the screen the instant it is measured.
+Digitized data is displayed to the screen the instant it is digitized.
 When the test is complete
-**HPGdaac** writes the data to the measured data file (a plain text file) in which the provided *measured data file* is appended by a date-time stamp of the test.
+**HPGdaac** writes the data to the digitized data file (a plain text file) in which the provided *digitized data file* is appended by a date-time stamp of the test.
 The user may then choose to delete or retain the data file.

 ### Measured data file header and format